 We love Bermuda but it doesn’t have the longest travel window for destination weddings.
 The weather here basically mimics the east coast of the U.S., so planning a wedding in the summer here is definitely the best time.
 Though resorts are expensive, the location is absolutely beautiful with its pink sand beaches and great summer weather.
 The temperatures here averages low to high 80’s during the day and low to high 70’s at night.

 Is there anything more romantic than an Italian wedding?
 Just picture the coast with its blue waters and citrus trees, Tuscany favorites like Chianti and Montepulciano, and beautiful cities like Florence and Rome.
+And don’t forget the Amalfi Coast and our favorite Lake Como!
 Keep in mind many restaurants and businesses close in August for summer vacation.
 If you’re keen on a late summer or early fall wedding, September and October are still beautiful times to plan a wedding here.
 The weather varies by location but in Tuscany, for example, temperatures are in the low to high 80’s during the day and high 50’s to low 60’s at night.

 While wedding season is definitely in full swing in spring and summer, we have to say the fall has become a key time period for brides.
 On the east coast, fans of fall foliage can enjoy beautiful photos, while there are still a ton of international locations that are perfect for destination weddings like Europe.
 Here are our favorites for the fall season!